Become a Fertility Nurse – Education & Certification

 How Much Do Fertility Nurses Make?

-While the Bureau of Labor Statistics does not have specific data on fertility nurses, there is ample data available on registered nurses.
-As of May 2022, there were over three million registered nurses working in the United States.
-Registered nurses make an average of $89,010 a year.
+While the Bureau of Labor Statistics (May 2023) does not have specific data on fertility nurses, ample data is available on registered nurses.
+Over three million registered nurses worked in the United States, according to the latest data as of March 2025.
+Registered nurses make an average of $94,480 a year.
 The salary percentiles for registered nurses are below:

 Fertility Nurse Career Alternatives